 The house was a daring and contemporary form in its younger days and it has been rejuvenated with expanded spaces with improved access to views, a sleek twenty-first-century form and materials detailed in the most minimal manner.

-“We have worked with TEAL on our house project over the period of 18 months, their ability to adapt, respond and advise is phenomenal.
+“We have worked with TEAL on our house project over a period of 18 months, their ability to adapt, respond and advise is phenomenal.
 We have been greeted with open arms on every stage of the project.
 We found TEAL to be very professional and well connected in the industry, their knowledge of local contractors and suppliers make the process very easy and definitely assist in obtaining competitive pricing and a reliable quality.
 They are very experienced on pushing the envelopes and not backing down when faced with problems.
 High level of integrity along with talented and motivated team makes every project a success.
 We would recommend TEAL to anyone who is looking for a unique architectural experience.”